GeekBrucy/mySnippets/dotnet/auth/AzureAD/NOTE.md

 - What is the `Consent on behalf of your organization` when first time connecting to the app registration?

+Consent is the process of a user granting authorization to an application to access protected resources on their behalf.
+An admin or user can be asked for consent to allow access to their organization/individual data.

 - What is the consent for in the add scope page?

+- What is the scope / API permissions?

 # Handy commands